 Where it says ‘do you agree or disagree’, that means you MUST make it clear what you think.
 Although it’s fine to say there are arguments for both sides it’s easier to come down firmly on one side or the other.
 Similarly, ‘is this a positive or negative development’ questions are easier to answer by choosing one or the other UNLESS the IELTS question specifically says ‘discuss both views and give your own opinion’.
 Here is an example:

-‘To what extent do you agree or disagree’ questions or discuss both views and give your opinions’ are better for looking at both sides.
+‘To what extent do you agree or disagree’ questions or ‘discuss both views and give your opinions’ are better for looking at both sides.
 For an agree or disagree question, it’s fine to focus on just one.

 TOP TIP – write a concession!

-A concession phrase is a high-level skill which will boost your task achievement score if done correctly.
+A concession phrase is a high-level skill that will boost your task achievement score if done correctly.
 The idea is to use an OPPOSITE argument to show that you understand another perspective.
 For example, if you were writing two body paragraphs agreeing with the statement in the question above, you could also write:

 Although some people may be concerned about the cost of replacing plastic goods with glass, it could be argued that our first responsibility is to the environment.